-The Medieval district
+The Medieval Quarter

-The Georgian district
+The Georgian Quarter

-I know what you're thinking and don't worry, you don't have to be called George to get in (we checked).
-Instead, this is where you'll find Dublin's famous Georgian architecture, including St Stephen's Church, more commonly known as 'The Pepper Canister'.
+This is where you'll find Dublin's famous Georgian architecture, including St Stephen's Church, more commonly known as 'The Pepper Canister'.
 The district starts at Trinity College and continues up to the canal.

 Dublin Docklands is where lots of the world's biggest tech companies have offices, including Google, Facebook and LinkedIn.
 This area has seen significant revitalisation in the recent past and has become home to one of Dublin's most cosmopolitan scenes.

-The Cultural District
+The Cultural Quarter

-If you're looking to cut loose on your Irish getaway, then look no further than the cultural district.
-This is where you'll find Temple Bar, the home to pubs, clubs, markets and Dublin's most energetic nightlife.
-The perfect place to enjoy a real pint of the black stuff.
+If you're looking for a good time on your Irish getaway, then look no further than the Cultural District.
+This is where you'll find Temple Bar, the home to pubs, clubs, markets and Dublin's most energetic nightlife.Top

-Where to eat in Dublin
+What to eat in Dublin

 We're happy to report that the food on offer in Dublin is fantastic; there's so many great places to eat that we couldn't possibly hope to cover them all.
-However, if there's one thing that Dublin and Ireland arguably do better than almost anywhere else in the world it's seafood.
+But, if there's one thing that Dublin and Ireland arguably do better than almost anywhere else in the world it's seafood.
 Especially the oysters.